ahmed4u/helloworldapp/README.md

 By default, the kubeadm module creates the cluster in the [default VPC](https://docs.aws.amazon.com/vpc/latest/userguide/default-vpc.html) of the specified AWS region.

+## Jenkins

-# TWO Jenkins Pipelines used to build the helloworldapp
+Two Jenkins piplines used to build the helloworld app

 -- Pipeline_Build_Kuberenetes_Cluster - To build the Kube Cluster